tbideas/tbideas.github.com/_posts/2013-01-21-Lessons-learnt-on-Indiegogo.md

 ---
 author: thomas
 layout: post
+description: On december 4th we launched our first Indiegogo campaign for Loochi, our open-source Bluetooth 4 lamp.
+In this post we would like to share all the data we collected in a month to give you an idea of what to expect, metrics to compare to and a few lessons learnt on the way.
 ---

 On december 4th after several [bumps on the road][kickstarter-frustration] we launched our first [Indiegogo campaign][indiegogo-loochi] for Loochi, our open-source Bluetooth 4 lamp.